singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 {% endhighlight %}

 Now comes the step where you'll specify the details of config server.
 Add a file _bootstrap.properties_ which will contain URI of config server and name of the application.
-This name will be used by the config server to identify the configuration set for the application.
+This name will be used by the config server to identify configuration set for the application.
 Also, in this file you specify the environment for which the configuration is to be fetched from the config server.

 Configuration present in the _bootstrap.properties_ file is loaded before any other configuration.